-We are now welcoming submissions.
+We are now welcoming submissions for Fall 2021.
 Hopscotch Translation is an online revue dedicated to promoting dialogue on the practical, theoretical, and critical aspects of literary translation.
 We are eager to forge a larger community of translators, readers, and language enthusiasts, and would love to read and share your work.
 We provide peer-reviewed feedback, edits, and basic proofs before publication.

 Ideas for possible topics include:

 - Short reviews of translations: Read something great lately?
 Tell us about it, and do your bit to help get the word out.

 - Long reviews: Take a deep dive!
 In-depth reviews, comparative work, critical examination of different translations of the same work.
 We’re open to suggestions!

 - Critical examinations of works on translation: New or old.
 Dig in: laud, refute, compare, modernize, theorize.

 - Interviews: We will be running regular interviews with literary translators, translator/author pairings, theorists, publishers, and so on.
 Someone out there you’d like to interview?
 Run it by us!

 - Biographical pieces: New or old.
 Tell us about the work or theories of a translation-related personality you admire, whether it’s Lydia Davis, Kate Briggs, Jhumpa Lahiri, Friedrich Hölderlin, or Cicero.

 - Collaborative pieces: How about a written panel discussion between you and one or several of your colleagues?
 It can be an interesting way to see multiple sides of a question.

 - Orphaned Translator’s Notes: Do you have further insights you’d like to share on a recent translation you published?
 Would you like to discuss the genesis of a recent translation project or the collaborative relationship you developed with a writer you’ve been translating?
 Whether theoretical or autobiographical, essays supplementing your recent work in translation are welcome.